javigs82/ddd-spring-startwars-api/README.md

 nouns found while domain analisys are:
  - People
- -Startship
+ - Startship

 which they reflect the model of the services

 ### Verbs
-This section is in charge of the definition of the funcionalities represented as endpoints
+This section is in charge of the definition of the functionalities represented as endpoints

  - /people: endpoint to get all people.
 It defines one mandatory param `sort` that can take the following values:
  {`+name`,`-name`,`+created`,`-created`}